jundalisay/superb/content/en/research/constitutions/au/chapter-1/part-5.md

 public purposes;
 (ii) matters relating to any department of the public service the control of which is by this Constitution transferred to the Executive Government of the Commonwealth;

-16(iii) other matters declared by this Constitution to be within the exclusive power of the Parliament.
+(iii) other matters declared by this Constitution to be within the exclusive power of the Parliament.

 53. Powers of the Houses in respect of legislation Proposed laws appropriating revenue or moneys, or imposing taxation, shall not originate in the Senate.
 But a proposed law shall not be taken to appropriate revenue or moneys, or to impose taxation, by reason only of its